18F/health-tracking-course/collections/_rubric/pf-high-1.md

     - How long do engineers have to make sure their features are ready for release?
     - Is there ever any question about when new versions will be released?
     - Chuck talks about *beta* and *alpha* versions; how often do they release these versions to people?
-overview: |
-    Procurement flexibility is where the money meets the work.
-And, to understand that, we need to track progress.
-How are deadlines chosen?
-Who chooses them?
-Why?
-What stories are told when deadlines are hit, and what stories are told when deadlines are missed?
-dimension: pf1.1
 ---